dimdenGD/diagsite/README.md

     crawl   <url>           Crawls given URL and saves diagram data to file render  <file>          Renders diagram from file
-    comment <url> <comment> Adds comment to URL in file
+    comment <url> <comment> Adds comment to URL in file clean   <file> <text>   Removes all urls containing given text from file

+Ignore text file can end with $ to indicate that the text should be matched at the end of the url.
+Clean text file can start with ^ to indicate that the text should be matched at the start of the url.

 Options:
     -c <link>           Connects given URL to previously crawled link.